RIBA Stirling Prize

 The RIBA Stirling Prize was born in 1996 out of its predecessor The Building of the Year Award.
 The Building of the Year Award had been running since 1988 and the winner was chosen by the RIBA President from a handful of National Award winners.

 Every year the RIBA Stirling Prize is presented to the architects of the building that has made the greatest contribution to the evolution of architecture over the past year.
-The prize is for the best building in the UK by RIBA chartered architects and International Fellows, or in the rest of the EU…
+The prize is awarded to the best building in the UK.

 Sir James Stirling is one of those architects whose influence and importance is far greater than the built work.
 Often a 'prophet without honour in his own country', he did not live long enough to achieve the public recognition and success his peers achieved after his untimely death